Ja Morant returns to help Grizzlies rout Pelicans, 141-114

-After missing nine games, Morant played almost 27 minutes as the second-seeded Grizzlies got their starting lineup back together as they prepare for the postseason.
+After missing nine games, Morant played almost 27 minutes as the second-seeded Grizzlies got their starting lineup back together in preparation for the postseason.
 They will close the regular season at home against Boston on Sunday night.

+Morant had not played since he was injured in a loss at Atlanta on March 18.

+”Being out there with my team is something I’ve been waiting on since March 19,” Morant said, referring to the day after his injury. ”I was finally able to do that.
+Excited to be out there.
+Had a lot of fun.
+Just preparing for this stretch we’re about to go on in the playoffs.”

 Brandon Clarke added 20 points for Memphis, making all 10 of his field goal attempts.
 Ziaire Williams had 19 points, and Desmond Bane had 18.
+Bane was 6 of 7 on the night, including making all four 3-point attempts.
 The Grizzlies shot better than 60% through three quarters.
 They snapped a two-game losing streak.

 Trying to secure the ninth seed for the play-in tournament, the Pelicans played without scoring leader Brandon Ingram.
 He’s missed his second straight game because of hamstring tightness.